 We maintain a regular cycle of human rights training.
-Our internal human rights training course is written by our inhouse specialists, allowing us to focus on issues that are directly relevant to our operations.
+Our internal human rights training course is written by our in-house specialists, allowing us to focus on issues that are directly relevant to our operations.
 After watching a series of eight videos, employees complete a test to demonstrate their understanding.
 The training is available to everyone, and mandatory for all senior employees within internal corporate functions as well as all members of our service delivery and business development teams.
-The labour-focused section in the training refers to international labour conventions and the Modern Slavery Act, ensuring that our employees remain alert to these issues and understand their responsibility to escalate any concerns.
+The labourfocused section in the training refers to international labour conventions and the Modern Slavery Act, ensuring that our employees remain alert to these issues and understand their responsibility to escalate any concerns.
+We recognise the importance of enabling our employees to speak up about any ethical concerns, including with regard to labour welfare within our supply chains.
+Our global Whistleblowing Policy ensures that employees can be confident that they will not face any retaliation or detrimental treatment as a result of raising a concern.
+If they do not feel comfortable talking with their manager, they can make a confidential report to our whistleblowing hotline.
+This hotline is run by an independent provider and facilitates anonymous reporting.
+The policy is easily accessible to all employees on our intranet and we raise awareness of the hotline via our ongoing cycle of human rights and anti-corruption compliance training.